netdata/netdata/health/REFERENCE.md

     crit: $this > 80
 ```

-The `alarm` line specifies the naming scheme Netdata will use.
+The `template` line specifies the naming scheme Netdata will use.
 You can use whatever naming scheme you'd like, with `.`
 and `_` being the only allowed symbols.

 The `lookup` line has changed from `of` to `foreach`, and we're now passing three dimensions.